cyclejs-community/component-combinators/documentation/EFSM.md

 #### Control state changes
 If the incremental change in design results in a change in the set of control states, then the corresponding change in implementation cannot often be considered small.
 Removing a control state, for example, means removing all transitions to and from that control state, and the associated guards.
 That is a lot of meaning which disappears!
 This puts the onus on the state machine designer to come up with a set of control states such that incremental design change does not result in a change in control states.
 This may be achieved by domain-specific knowledge, and anticipation of the design changes.
+Conversely, adding a control state leads to evaluate the possibility of transitions from any previously existing control states to the new control states.
+The complexity of that is obviously linked to the number of control states.
+Hence if that number of control states is small, then the impact from adding a new control state is likely to be small.

 #### Model changes
 Incremental design changes which result in changes in the model (for example adding a property to the model) are tricky, as the worse case require touching all model updates functions, guards and entry/exit actions and the retesting of the whole reactive system.
-However, in many cases, changes in the existing implementation can be small and a significant portion of the existing code can be reused.
+However, in practice, in many cases, changes in the existing implementation can be small and a significant portion of the existing code can be reused.

 #### Multiple type of changes
 One can argue that incremental design changes which affect the whole state (control state and model) are not incremental.
 They often reflect either a poor state machine design (which does not stick closely enough to the reactive system design) or a significant change in the reactive system behaviour.